 Francis McGovern is a passionate reader, traveler and the founder of Literary Traveler.
 Since 1998 he has led and participated in a number of literary tours and discussion based trips.
 He is a native of New England and has been a resident of Concord, MA since 2015.
 He looks forward to welcoming you to Concord.

 ■ Henry David Thoreau – Walden & Civil Disobedience

 Arrive Thursday afternoon for check in to the Colonial Inn.
 Relax, get settled in, and feel free to stroll around downtown Concord.
 We’ll meet briefly to say hello at 6:45 just before dinner and then head off to our welcome dinner at Merchants Row (at the Inn) at 7 PM.

 FRIDAY – DAY 2

 Meet in the morning at 9:00 AM after breakfast at the Colonial Inn.
-Activities today will include a trip to Walden Pond.
-At Walden we will walk the trail around the pond to Thoreau’s House Site.
-When we arrive at the pond we’ll head to the Thoreau Institute for a discussion with Executive Director of The Walden Woods Foundation, Kathi Anderson, and we’ll learn more about their mission and the work they do to preserve Walden.
-Then we’ll take a guided tour around Walden Pond with Sarah Walker, MFA who is the Education Director at Walden Woods.
+Activities today will include a trip to The Walden Woods Project and Walden Pond.
+We will first visit The Walden Woods Project, HQ for a discussion with Executive Director Kathi Anderson, and we’ll learn more about their mission and the work they do to preserve Walden Woods.
+Then we’ll take a guided tour around Walden Pond with Sarah Walker, MFA who is the Education Director at The Walden Woods Project.
 After the walk we’ll have a boxed lunch at 1pm.
 We’ll spend some time at the visitor’s center.
 Then after lunch we will discuss Walden and its significance and influence today.
 We will head back to the Inn at 3:00 pm.
 Dinner is on your own with many options in town.